jobrunr/website/content/zh-cn-todo/documentation/background-methods/scheduling-jobs.md

 All DateTime objects are converted to an `Instant` - in case of the `LocalDateTime`, the systemDefault zoneId is used to convert it.

-These scheduling methods are also off-course available on the `JobScheduler` bean.
+These scheduling methods are also of course available on the `JobScheduler` bean.

 <figure>